AustraliaOfficial Name: Commonwealth of Australia

 Potential Health Screening: The 1908 Quarantine Law gives Australian authorities broad powers to prevent the entry of diseases and other materials into Australia that might pose a threat to its welfare.
 In the event of a public health emergency involving a communicable disease, passengers arriving in Australia may be subject to strict health screening measures, including testing, monitoring, and assessment for possible quarantine.

 Customs: Australian customs authorities enforce very strict regulations concerning the importation from all countries of items such as agricultural and wood products, as well as very strict quarantine standards for other products, animals, and pets.
 These regulations also apply to items you bring with you, including small quantities of food such as fruit.
-Please contact the Embassy of Australia in Washington, D.C., or one of Australia's consulates in the United States for specific information regarding customs requirements, and visit the Australian Government's Department of Agriculture website.
+Please contact the Embassy of Australia in Washington, D.C., or one of Australia's consulates in the United States for specific information regarding customs requirements, and visit the Australian Government's Department of Agriculture website for additional information.

 Safety Concerns: Be aware that Australian fauna can be dangerous.
 From jellyfish off the Great Barrier Reef to crocodiles, sharks, poisonous insects, and snakes, the continent and its waters host wildlife that merit awe and respect in equal doses.
 Visit the Wet Tropics Management Authority visitor information guide for information on Australian wildlife and marine life.
 While swimming, take important safety precautions, such as swimming only between the flags where a lifeguard is present, and never swimming alone.
 Scuba diving can be a treacherous sport.
 Over the past few years, there have been numerous deaths related to diving incidents.
 We urge divers to follow recommended precautions and never dive alone.